This is lit.

 — New Scientist (@newscientist) February 1, 2023

-As far as satellites are concerned, ICESat-2 is unique — and honestly kinda cool — not only because it's pointed towards its planet of origin, but also because its uber-sensitive lasers are able to detect minute terrestrial details such as the thickness of the ice over the Arctic sea, helping scientists see how fast manmade climate change is ruining our planet.
+Even if it wasn't the source of the laser light, ICESat-2 is still an intriguing satellite — and honestly kinda cool — not only because it's pointed towards its planet of origin, but also because its uber-sensitive lasers are able to detect minute terrestrial details such as the thickness of the ice over the Arctic sea, helping scientists see how fast manmade climate change is ruining our planet.

 Given that the double Japanese-branded camera was only started operations in 2021, these dueling headlines are proof positive that it'll continue to garner headlines — and give us incredible photos — of the Hawaiian night sky.